-Ian chairs the charity League of Remembrance, founded in 1915.
-He also leads the Development Committee of the British Society for Research on Ageing.
+Ian is President of the charity League of Remembrance, founded in 1915.
+(He was its Chair 2015-2022).
+He also remains an advisor to the British Society for Research on Ageing.

 Mobile: +44 (0) 7860 327 416